psu-epl/psu-epl.github.com/doc/equip/printer/UM2/index.md

 Support Placement: Choose where you want to place your supports.
 Choose “Touching Buildplate” if you only want to generate support material from the build plate.
 Choose “Everywhere” if you want to generate support material anywhere there is an overhang, even if that overhang is over your part.

 Support Overhang Angle: The minimal angle from the build plate at which supports will be generated.
-Decreasing this number will generate more supports, because more angles will be considered overhangs.
+Decreasing this number will generate more supports because more angles will be considered overhangs.

 Support Density: This is the infill density for supports.
 Just like infill density for your part, increasing it will make your support stronger but the print will take longer and will use more filament.